treasure-data/treasure-boxes/integration-box/cuenote-import/README.md

 - Both endpoint TD & Cuenote is correct?
 - Also, credentials for TD and Cuenote is exactly same as provided?

-### 5. Set Sync-Range to the reasonable period

-In a workflow named "cuenote_import_master", you will find a variable `cnfc_sync_range` and it has `365` as a value.
-This variable is to specify a date-rage to synchronize historical data.
-Cuenote reflects the latest server response and the latest user interaction to logs.
-So the workflow retrieves logs for the last X days to get the latest data
-For the first execution, the value is `365` to get long-term historical data.
-After that, you should change it to `14`.

 ## Basic logic

 - A workflow `cuenote_import_master` retrieves all Job Info from Cuenote API.
 This contains a basic information about delivery settings.